HiddenHarmsHub/comparison-interface/docs/testing.md

 Three different kinds of tests are provided, Python tests, JavaScript tests and accessibility tests.

+All of the dependencies needed to run the full suite of tests are included in the dev container.

-To run the python tests you will need to install the dependencies in the requirements-test.txt.
+If you are not using the dev container, to run the python tests you will need to install the dependencies in the requirements-test.txt.

 To run the JavaScript and accessibility tests you need to install Node and then the dependencies in the package.json file provided.
 In addition you need to install a chrome browser for puppeteer (this is used for the accessibility tests).
-The depencies can be installed as follows:
+The depencies can be installed as follows (run from the root of the repository):

 ```bash
 npm install
 npx puppeteer browsers install chrome
 ```

-All of the dependencies needed to run the full suite of tests are included in the dev container.

 ## Python tests